Inside: How to make slime with liquid starch – only 2 ingredients! Find out why liquid starch slime is the easiest slime recipe to make!

 - It’s stretchy, squishy, poke-able…perfect slime!

-- Liquid starch slime can be the base for fluffy slime, floam, and more!
+- This slime with glue and liquid starch is the base for fluffy slime, floam, and more!

 Keep reading to see exactly how we make liquid starch slime, as well as some of our best tips to make it perfectly every single time.